All Episodes

 Well, and you know, the thing is, one of the great ironies here is that the only money that we know that has exchanged hands is from Hillary Clinton to a British spy to Russian agents.

-So really the only money that went from a presidential campaign to Russia that we know of actually went from the Hillary Clinton campaign to Russians, stopping, you know, midstream with a British spy.
+So really, the only money that went from a presidential campaign to Russia that we know of actually went from the Hillary Clinton campaign to Russians, stopping, you know, midstream with a British spy.

-And isn't it amazing that these people can stand up with a straight face, Adam Schiff and these others, and pontificate about how there's a collusion problem between the Trump campaign, when in reality the only thing we know is that Hillary Clinton actually did pay Russians for dirt on uh the Trump campaign.
+And isn't it amazing that these people can stand up with a straight face, Adam Schiff and these others, and pontificate about how there's a collusion problem between the Trump campaign, when in reality, the only thing we know is that Hillary Clinton actually did pay Russians for dirt on the Trump campaign.

 So what do we do from here?